Laura Lenderman

-Laura L. Lenderman (née Cook) is a United States Air Force Major General who serves as the director of operations of the United States Transportation Command.
+Laura L. Lenderman (née Cook) is a United States Air Force lieutenant general who serves as deputy commander of the Pacific Air Forces.
+She most recently served as the director of operations of the United States Transportation Command.
 She previously served as the director of operations, strategic deterrence, and nuclear integration of the Air Mobility Command.

 Military career

 In 2022, Lenderman was assigned to replace Major General Corey Martin as director of operations of the United States Transportation Command.

+In April 2023, Lenderman was nominated for promotion to lieutenant general and assignment as deputy commander of the Pacific Air Forces.